 For more activities inspired by famous artists check out the rest of the activities in Messy Little Monsters“Exploring Famous Artists” series.

 I love that this was a project that all the family could get involved in.
+Make sure you take a look at our Kadinsy Tree made with Felt.

 Have you started exploring different artists with your kids?